DimaJoyti/go-coffee/dao/docs/PHASE_4_PROGRESS_SUMMARY.md

 **Future Enhancement:**
 - 🔮 Revenue Sharing Engine (30/10/60 distribution model)

-**The complete Phase 4 marketplace and metrics infrastructure is production-ready and provides a comprehensive foundation for the Developer DAO ecosystem!**
+**The complete 4 marketplace and metrics infrastructure is production-ready and provides a comprehensive foundation for the Developer DAO ecosystem!**

 ---

-## 🚀 Phase 4: Marketplace & Metrics - COMPLETE!
+## 🚀 4: Marketplace & Metrics - COMPLETE!

-All three major components of Phase 4 have been successfully implemented:
+All three major components of 4 have been successfully implemented:

 1. **✅ Bounty Management Service**: Complete bounty lifecycle with performance tracking
 2. **✅ Solution Marketplace Service**: Component registry with quality scoring and reviews
 3. **✅ TVL/MAU Tracking System**: Real-time metrics collection with analytics and reporting

-With comprehensive testing, full API coverage, production-ready architecture, and 90% completion of Phase 4, the Developer DAO platform now has a robust marketplace and metrics infrastructure ready for production deployment.
+With comprehensive testing, full API coverage, production-ready architecture, and 90% completion of 4, the Developer DAO platform now has a robust marketplace and metrics infrastructure ready for production deployment.

-**Next: Phase 5 implementation or Revenue Sharing Engine enhancement for complete ecosystem automation.**
+**Next: 5 implementation or Revenue Sharing Engine enhancement for complete ecosystem automation.**